Department Action Plan to Address Racism and Other Inequities

 We commit to listen to and promote Black, Indigenous and People of Color.
 We also commit to amplify their calls for change.
 We have work to do.
 We are part of a system that has allowed racial disparities in medical outcomes to persist for far too long.
-This June, each sector of our department will identify specific actionable goals that we will accomplish in the coming academic year (July 2020 – July 2021).
-We will post these goals by June 30, 2020, as our public commitment to change.

 Our work is guided by the following principles:

 - Amplify the voices of those most directly affected by racism and oppression to restore justice.
 Racism and oppression are not their responsibility to solve; the responsibility to dismantle racism falls on those who have benefited from it, even if unknowingly.

 - Ensure a just, equitable, and inclusive educational, clinical, and research environment.
 Our Diversity and Inclusion Committee’s mission statement and ongoing initiatives address diversity in all forms as the path to excellence in each of our mission areas.